forkdrop/forkdrop_suite/README.md

 claim-prep.py
 =============

-This tool takes a list of public addresses and queries [blockchain.info's onion gateway](https://blockchainbdgpzk.onion) to obtain the balances that the addresses may have held during relevant periods for getting credited with fork and airdrop value.
+This tool takes a list of public addresses and (optionally) queries [blockchain.info's onion gateway](https://blockchainbdgpzk.onion) to obtain the balances that the addresses may have held during relevant periods for getting credited with fork and airdrop value.

+Unfortunately, [blockchain.info's onion gateway](https://blockchainbdgpzk.onion)gateway has downtime, and sometimes rejects queries with a captcha to limit automated use (such as this). `claim-prep.py` has the option to provide an Electrum server to query address transaction history info from with the `--electrum-server` parameter.
+A .onion Electrum server can be selected here when on TAILS (or another system configured for Tor). `--electrum-port` and `--electrum-no-ssl` are also options that may be necessary for connecting to the Electrum server of your choosing.

 The output is a generated report detailing which coins have been credited along with a long, detailed list of tailored instructions for claiming the value over Tor by providing the private key to the [bitcoin\_fork\_claimer](https://github.com/ymgve/bitcoin_fork_claimer) tool with the appropriate wrapper.